eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 A remote same-device attribute presentation flow begins when the User accesses the Relying Party's website using a browser on their device.
 The website may provide an option for the User to present attributes from their Wallet Unit, typically via a button or similar interface.
 When the User selects this option, the browser prompts the User for permission to connect to the Wallet Unit.
-Upon granting permission, the Relying Party Instance sends a presentation request compliant with OpenID4VP specifications to the browser via the Digital Credentials API.
+Upon granting permission, the Relying Party Instance sends a presentation request compliant with the OpenID4VP specification to the browser via the Digital Credentials API.
 The browser, working in tandem with the device's operating system (OS), forwards the request to the Wallet Unit using the WI-platform API.
 If the device hosts multiple Wallet Units, the browser and OS will determine which Wallet Unit should handle the request.
 This decision may involve consulting the User.

-The selected Wallet Instance processes the presentation request and seeks the User’s approval before returning the requested attributes in an encrypted format to the browser.
+The selected Wallet Unit processes the presentation request and seeks the User's approval before returning the requested attributes in an encrypted format to the browser.
 The browser then forwards this encrypted response to the remote Relying Party Instance.

-A remote same-device attribute presentation flow begins when the User uses the browser on their User device to visit the website of the Relying Party.
-The website may offer the User the possibility to present attributes from their Wallet Unit, for example by clicking a button.
-If the User does so, the browser will ask the User for permission to connect to the Wallet Unit.
-If the User allows this, the Relying Party Instance sends an OpenID4VP-compliant presentation request to the browser over the Digital Credentials API.
-The browser, in collaboration with the device OS, forwards this request to the Wallet Instance, using the WI-platform API described above.
-If there are multiple Wallet Instances present on the User device, the browser and the device OS will determine to which of these the request will be forwarded, possibly after consulting the User.
-The selected Wallet Unit will process the presentation request and, after requesting approval from the User, will return the requested attributes in encrypted format to the browser.
-The browser will forward the response to the remote Relying Party Instance.

 Figure 4 also illustrates an inter-app attribute presentation flow.
-In this scenario, a mobile application, such as a banking or shopping app, on the User's device, rather than a web browser, acts as the Relying Party Instance.
+In this scenario, an application on the User's device, such as a banking or shopping app, acts as the Relying Party Instance, rather than a web browser.
 The app can leverage the User attributes retrieved from the Wallet Unit for various purposes, including User authentication or automatically filling in data fields like name and address.

-In this use case, the attribute presentation flow begins when the User opens the mobile app and initiates a request for attributes from the Wallet Unit via the WI-platform API.
-Notably, this is the same API used in remote same-device presentation flows involving a browser.
+In this use case, the attribute presentation flow begins when the User opens the app and initiates a request for attributes from the Wallet Unit via the WI-platform API.
+Notably, this is the same API used in remote same-device presentation flow involving a browser.
 The primary difference lies in the origin information included in the presentation request, which may vary.

-#### 4.4.3.3 Cross-device remote presentation flows
+##### 4.4.3.3 Cross-device remote presentation flows

 ![Figure 5](media/Figure_5_Remote_Cross-Device_Flow.jpeg) <!-- <img src="Figure_4_Remote_Cross-Device_Flow.jpeg" style="width="6.195290901137358in" height="6.5597200349956255in" /> -->
 Figure 5: Remote cross-device presentations